fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

 1. Open the BankAccount.cs file.

-1. Take a minute to review the BankCustomer class.
+1. Take a minute to review the BankAccount class.

     ```csharp